WarrenHood/QuarryCraft-Minecraft---Spigot-1.14-Plugin-/README.md

 **Resetting the current y-level to the top**

 If, for whatever reason, you want the quarry to restart mining at the top.
 Sneak left click one of the 4 diamond blocks around the centre chest.
 It will start mining at the top(given that there are now blocks at the top that you want mined)

+**Quarry Protection**

+Your entire quarry's area is protected from intereraction/block breaking from other players.